Staying prepared in the Last Frontier

-Photo Caption - National Preparedness Month information is displayed on a “Be Ready” booth at Eielson Air Force Base, Alaska, Sep.
-12, 2024.
-Throughout the month of September, different units and local entities will highlight how to prepare for separate crises and disasters that are specific to living in Alaska, such as fires, flooding, earthquakes and winter weather hazards.
-(U.S. Air Force photo by Airman 1st Class Spencer Hanson)
+EIELSON AIR FORCE BASE, Alaska -- During National Preparedness Month base units and community members provide information on disaster preparedness at the “Be Ready” booth outside the Base Exchange every Thursday during the month of September.

+Each week, different units and local entities highlight how to prepare for potential crises and disasters that are specific to living in Alaska.
+These topics include forest fires, flooding, earthquakes and extreme winter weather.

+Presentations and discussions include units such as the Eielson Fire Department and Emergency Management, Detachment 1, 66th Training Squadron’s Arctic Survival Training course specialist, and the 354th Operations Support Squadron weather flight.
+Local entities include the Alaska Department of Forestry, Fairbanks North Star Borough, Army Corps of Engineers, University of Fairbanks Alaska Geotechnical Institute, and Fairbanks Red Cross.

+Knowing the basics about local hazards and how to protect yourself against them is vital for survival in a harsh environment.
+Here are some suggestions for what you can do to prepare.

 |Date Taken: